Super Mario Bros. poster

 The inciting incident occurs at 13 minutes when Daisy's dig site is sabotaged by Scapelli's crew, flooding begins.
 She urgently needs the Mario Brothers' help to fix the underground water breach, pulling them into danger..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Mario and Luigi actively choose to jump through the dimensional portal to rescue Daisy, leaving Brooklyn behind and entering the parallel dystopian dimension of Dinohattan., moving from reaction to action.
+This shows the protagonist's commitment to Mario and Luigi actively choose to jump through the dimensional portal to rescue Daisy, leaving Brooklyn behind and entering the parallel dystopian dimension of Dinohattan., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Notably, this crucial beat The brothers successfully steal back the meteorite fragment from Koopa's tower with help from Toad and the resistance.
 False victory - they think they can stop Koopa's plan, but he still has Daisy., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.